imu96/imu96.github.io/about.md

 permalink: /about/
 ---

-I'm an fourth year undergrad studying Combinatorics & Optimization at the University of Waterloo.
+I'm a fourth year undergrad studying Combinatorics & Optimization at the University of Waterloo.